Northern Economic Summit

 - The Studio, Manchester

-Dr Richard Whittle is Principal Lecturer at Manchester Metropolitan University's Economics, Policy and Business department; having taught economics across academic and institutional levels, including at the Chartered Institute of Management Accountants, the Bank of New York and British civil service.
+Dr Richard Whittle is a CAPE (Capabilities in Academic Policy Engagement) Fellow at UCL's Institute for Innovation and Public Purpose; having taught economics across academic and institutional levels, including at the Chartered Institute of Management Accountants, the Bank of New York and British civil service.
 Richard leads the HMRC Programme in Taxation and Fiscal Policy in addition to heading the Centre for Applied Behavioural Economics.

 Following a research career in industry, where his consultancy reports were used to develop firms' strategy in negotiating with local government throughout the UK, Richard was awarded one of only two Economic and Social Research Council studentships to read for a Master's of Research and has recently completed his PhD in Economics and Econometrics at the University of Keele.